The commander of the Criminal Investigation Division is:

 Criminal Investigations/Detective Bureau Special Operations / Narcotics and Vice Squad

-The Special Operations / Narcotics Unit consists of proactive detectives that are specialists in conducting narcotics, gambling and vice investigations.
-This unit conducts surface and undercover investigations, works a varied schedule that is dictated by the type of criminal investigations and proactive street level enforcement operations that are conducted.
-When required, the special operations unit works closely with local, county, state and federal law enforcement agencies DEA, Passaic County Narcotics Task Force, New Jersey State Police).
+The Special Operations / Narcotics Unit consists of proactive detectives that are specialists in conducting narcotics, gambling, and vice investigations.
+This unit conducts surface and undercover investigations, work a varied schedule that is dictated by the type of criminal investigations, and proactive street-level enforcement operations that are conducted.
+When required, the special operations unit works closely with local, county, state, and federal law enforcement agencies DEA, Passaic County Narcotics Task Force, New Jersey State Police).
 The main focus of this versatile unit is conducting narcotics investigations in Wayne Township.
-However, the unit also conducts prostitution, gambling, anti-crime, and anti-burglary, terrorism and alcoholic beverage control investigations / enforcement.
-In addition, the unit can instruct drug education courses such as "L.E.A.D.", participates in community drug forums, conducts public lectures on narcotics related topics and hosts prescription pill collection drives such as "operation take back New Jersey." the special operations / narcotics unit strongly encourages residents and concerned citizens to report complaints regarding criminal activity to Wayne police headquarters or the "Narcotics Tips Line" at 973-633-3587.
+However, the unit also conducts prostitution, gambling, anti-crime, and anti-burglary, terrorism, and alcoholic beverage control investigations/enforcement.
+In addition, the unit can instruct drug education courses such as "L.E.A.D.", participates in community drug forums, conducts public lectures on narcotics-related topics and hosts prescription pill collection drives such as "operation take back New Jersey." the special operations/narcotics unit strongly encourages residents and concerned citizens to report complaints regarding criminal activity to Wayne police headquarters or the "Narcotics Tips Line" at 973-633-3587.
 All complaints regarding criminal activity are kept confidential.